 How a Life Annuity Can Reduce Retirement Costs

-One question that baby boomers must ask themselves, and answer honestly, is "Do I have enough money for my retirement or will I outlive my income?"
+One question that baby boomers should ask themselves and answer honestly is, "Do I have enough money for retirement or do I risk outliving my nest egg?"

-The answer is never simple and it is almost impossible to calculate a completely accurate figure due to variables like heath care needs, taxes, and the performance of the financial markets.
-The problem is that you may think you have enough for retirement when in reality you don’t.
-In many cases buying a life annuity may be part of the solution.
+The answer is never simple, and it is almost impossible to calculate an accurate figure due to variables like healthcare costs, taxes, emergency expenses, and the performance of financial markets.
+Problems arise when you think you have enough money for retirement but you really don’t, especially you leave yourself vulnerable to running out of income.
+In some cases, buying a life annuity can be a simple yet effective part of the solution.

-We will stick to the basics and keep the math simple.
-Let's assume that you are 65 years old and getting ready to retire this year.
-You have a corporate pension and some entitled income from the government but you think you will need an additional $1,000 a month for the rest of your life.
+We'll stick to the basics and keep the math simple.
+Let's assume you are 65 years old and getting ready to retire this year.
+You are expecting to receive income from a pension and social security, but you think you will need an additional $1,000 per month for the rest of your life.

-In order to find an answer you need to decide on an investment return and determine an investment horizon.
-In other words, what kind of return can you expect from your money and how long do you plan to live.
+In order to find an answer you need to estimate your return on investments and time horizon.
+In other words, what kind of return can you expect from your money and how long will you need this additional income?
 Let’s look at the numbers.

 I bought two annuities this year and was extremely satisfied with the service from Immediate Annuities.com each time.
 In short, their staff was courteous, professional, and prompt.
 I would recommend them to anyone who wants to buy an annuity.

 While you might think that 2.00% is too low a rate to use in these calculations, you need an investment you can withdraw princpal and interest from each month.
 And in the current financial environment, rates have been down for quite some time.